 - Benzene – This is a natural constituent of crude oil.
 The approved short-term exposure limit for this chemical is 5ppm for 15 minutes.

 - Ethylene Oxide – The short-term exposure limit with ethylene oxide is 5ppm for 15 minutes.

 Alerting People to STEL Hazards

 When there is the risk of exposure, even if it is at or below short-term exposure limits, it is important to make sure people are aware of the risks.
-Putting up safety signs is a great way to ensure employees and visitors to a facility know that there is the potential for danger, and how to react should exposure occur.
+Putting up safety signs is a great way to ensure employees and visitors to a facility know about possible dangers and how to react if an exposure occurs.

-Using safety signs that are placed in locations that are near the entrance to an area where there is risk can be an effective procedure.
+Placing safety signs near areas where risk is present can be an effective procedure.
 If the chemicals with the STLs are present in an area, the containers or machines using them should also be labeled so people know that if there is a leak, they need to react properly to ensure their exposure is limited to 15 minutes or less.

-By making sure everyone is informed of the risks, they can react quickly to ensure everyone’s exposure remains below the limits so there is no long term injury.
+When everyone is informed of the risks, they can react quickly to ensure everyone’s exposure remains below the limits so there is no long-term injury.